 Safeguarding the University of Manitoba's IT resources, technology and data requires a team effort.
-True information security asks that all our stakeholders including students, staff and faculty make a commitment to being aware of and following our Policies, Usage Agreements and Procedures.
+True information security asks that all our stakeholders including students, staff and faculty make a commitment to being aware of and following our Standards, Policies, Usage Agreements and Procedures.

 Your access and usage privileges to University resources requires that you act responsibly, legally and respect the integrity of other people and university systems.
 These policies and procedures lay out the standards and responsibilities you must follow: